CyberEzpertz/digimap-final-project/README.md

-# Image Segmentation using Edge Detection Algorithms
+# Image Segmentation using Various Edge Detection Algorithms

 This project explores image segmentation using various edge detection algorithms, namely **Canny**, **Sobel**, **Scharr**, and **Laplace** to separate the background and foreground of an image.
 Additionally, this project compares the algorithms in terms of performance with regards to masking an image's foreground.